 The Government has announced a plan to improve New Zealand’s waterways so that 90% are ‘swimmable’ by 2040.
 At the moment, 72% are considered safe to swim in, most of the time.
 Improving our lakes and rivers will take time and there is more we need to do in the years ahead to make it happen.
 The Clean Water package is an important step in achieving our goal of better water quality for New Zealanders.

 We have good quality rivers and lakes overall, but we need to do more

 Compared to many parts of the world, New Zealand is lucky to have good quality waterways.
 But our waterways are under pressure in rural and urban areas.
 New Zealanders are clear we need to do more.
 Healthy rivers and lakes are important not just for swimming but for cultural, recreational and economic reasons too.

 Having good information about our rivers and lakes

 We want communities to have good information at their fingertips.
 New maps on the Ministry for the Environment website show where water is okay for swimming and where improvements are needed.

 Investing in rivers and lakes

-Applications are open for the first round of funding through the new Freshwater Improvement Fund, which will contribute $100 million towards improving waterways.
-This, along with another $350 million invested in water clean-ups, will make a significant contribution to improving water quality in the long term.
+Applications were invited for the first round of funding through the new Freshwater Improvement Fund, which will contribute $100 million towards improving waterways.
+(This funding round is now closed for applications) This, along with another $350 million invested in water clean-ups, will make a significant contribution to improving water quality in the long term.